 The headline is that outcomes are strong, and the detail supports it.

-In the most recent published Key Stage 2 results, 67% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 33% reached the higher standard in reading, writing and mathematics, far above the England average of 8%.
+In the current Key Stage 2 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, no pupils were recorded as reaching the combined higher standard in reading, writing and mathematics.

-Scaled scores reinforce the picture of secure basics and a high ceiling.
-Reading is a particular strength, with an average reading scaled score of 116.
-Mathematics and grammar, punctuation and spelling are both 109.
-In a small cohort, results can swing year to year, but these numbers suggest that the school is not only getting pupils over the line, it is stretching a meaningful share well beyond it.
+Scaled scores reinforce the picture of secure basics.
+Reading has an average scaled score of 109, mathematics is 108, and grammar, punctuation and spelling is 104.
+In a small cohort, results can swing year to year, but these numbers suggest that the school is still getting pupils securely over the expected-standard line.

-Rankings place the school in rare company.
-Austwick ranks 205th in England for primary outcomes (FindMySchool ranking based on official data), and 1st in the Lancaster area.
-That sits in the elite tier, placing it in the top 2% of schools in England.
+Rankings now place the school in a more modest but still positive position.
+Austwick ranks 5,180th in England for primary academic outcomes (FindMySchool ranking based on official data), and 3rd in the Lancaster area on the local primary ranking.
 Parents comparing local options should use the FindMySchool Local Hub page to view these results side-by-side using the Comparison Tool, because small schools can look similar on paper until you compare outcomes and intake context carefully.

 England ranks and key metrics (where available)